christophwaibel/FrOG/README.md

 FrOG: Framework for Optimization in Grasshopper
-<br>Branch now needs C#6
+<br><br>Branch now needs C#6
-<br>What's different in this branch as compared to the main?
+<br><br>What's different in this branch as compared to the main?
 Nothing much yet!
 I'm using it to link [this library](https://github.com/christophwaibel/MetaheuristicsLibrary) to Grasshopper.
 <br>Solvers implemented:
 * Sampler (needs pre-defined input sequence.
 E.g. useful for sensitivity analysis)
 * Simple Genetic Algorithm (SGA)